Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 In my checkout page, everything rendered as expected apart from the individual item images, subtotal and grand_total:
 ![Checkout Bug](media/readme/checkout_bug.png)
 The bug was due to an issue with my "div" content.
 All the content, including product image, subtotal, details etc, needed to be enclosed in <div class="col-12 col-lg-6 order-lg-last mb-5">, insted only the content showing correctly eg. the subtotal header, was enclosed in this div.
 Corrected the issue and now all the information is displayed in the right format.

+Found a visual bug when adding the full name field to the profile form:
+- insert image of fullname_bug
+The bug was due to an error in my profiles model.
+For the 'default.full_name' input, I assigned it as a TextField which produced a big and unnecessary text box for the name input.
+Amended it to CharField and this resolved the bug.